anthonator/shirtsio/README.md

 You can view detailed documentation of this library at http://rdoc.info/github/anthonator/shirtsio/frames.
 We try to make sure that our documentation is up-to-date and thorough.
 However, we do recommend keeping the [shirts.io API documentation](https://www.shirts.io/docs/overview/) handy.

-if you find any discrepency in our documentation please [file an issue](https://github.com/anthonator/shirtsio/issues).
+If you find any discrepency in our documentation please [file an issue](https://github.com/anthonator/shirtsio/issues).

 ## Installation